 Okay, so Ein Gedi, a nature reserve on the Dead Sea, is decidedly not “Jerusalem area” but if you’re up for an hour-and-a-half drive, I think this is a neat way to see the Dead Sea while getting in some exercise and it can easily be a day trip from Jerusalem.
 (The other nearby hike is the snake trail up Masada.
 I was lazy the one time I went and we took the tram to the top).
 Ein Gedi is a family-friendly (parts of it are even handicapped accessible) hike that can get quite crowded.
 Don’t even bother doing this hike in June, July, or August, because the temps will likely top 100 degrees and that’s no fun.
 The Ein Gedi trail takes you past David’s Waterfall and a few freshwater pools, which is cool because you’re essentially in the desert next to one of the world’s saltiest bodies of water.
 Climb to the top to get great views of the Dead Sea.
 Then, go across the street for a dip in the Dead Sea!
 The thick, somewhat oily, painfully salty Dead Sea isn’t all that refreshing, but you’re right there, so might as well pop in at one of the nearby beaches, all of which cost about 30 shekels for entry.

 If Ein Gedi is not a Jerusalem-area hike, Wadi Mujib in Jordan is really not, because you must go through the lengthy process of getting yourself to a whole different country.
 But I wanted to mention it because the Wadi Mujib hike is the most fun hike I’ve ever done in my entire life.
 This water hike is located near the Dead Sea on the Jordan side.
 If you could swim across the Dead Sea (you cannot) it would be exactly across from Ein Gedi.
 There’s a great visitor center with life jackets and water shoes to rent, and there are plenty of guide ropes, rungs, and actual human guides helping you through the more challenging parts of the hike, like when you climb up a waterfall at the gushing water is beating the crap out of your face.
-When we went in May, we were at least waist-deep in water for most of the hike/swim, we jumped off waterfalls, and in the end, we laid back and floated down the river the Winnie the Poo sticks.
+When we went in May, we were at least waist-deep in water for most of the hike/swim, we jumped off waterfalls, and in the end, we laid back and floated down the river like Winnie the Poo sticks.
 It was thrilling.
 If you’re going to be going to Jordan and you like water hikes, this is a must.

 To taking a hike,